nickjackolaisen/BusinessInitiaitive/_posts/sole proprietorship/2023-07-05-sole_proprietorship_examples.md

 layout: post
 title: 17 Profitable Sole Proprietorship Examples You Can Start TODAY!
 (Updated for 2023)
 date: 2023-07-05
+update_date: 2023-09-21
 author: jack_nicholaisen
-summary: Here are a few examples of Sole Proprietorships to get the ideas flowing.
-Check it out and understand why Sole Proprietorships are so popular.
+summary: "Here are a few examples of Sole Proprietorships to get the ideas flowing.
+Check it out and understand why Sole Proprietorships are so popular."
 permalink: /sole-proprietorship/examples/
 tags: sole proprietors in the us
 ---